JuliaBayless/rails_map_project/README.md

 # README
-Rails Map Project
+## Rails Map Project
-This is a brief description of what your Rails app does.
+This simple CRUD app takes two addresses and will show their route and distance on a google map.
+It will save these addresses for you and show them on a list page.
+You can edit and delete the addresses.

-Prerequisites
+## Prerequisites
 Before you begin, ensure you have the following installed on your local machine:

-Ruby (version as per .ruby-version or Gemfile)
-Rails (version as per Gemfile)
-PostgreSQL or [whichever database you're using] Node.js
-Yarn (if you're using Webpacker for assets)
+* Ruby "3.0.4"
+* Rails "~> 7.0.5"
+* PostgreSQL
+* Node.js
+* Yarn
-Git
+* Git

-Setup & Installation
+## Setup & Installation
-Clone the repository:
+#### Clone the repository:

 ```bash
 git clone https://github.com/JuliaBayless/rails_map_project.git
 cd rails_map_project
 ```
-Install dependencies:
+#### Install dependencies:

 Install the required Ruby gems: